Quick Care Guide

 Pest and Disease Control:

-In colder climates, African Potato Mint may not survive frost.
-You can either bring potted plants indoors during winter or take stem cuttings to propagate new plants in spring.
+In colder climates, Quail Berry may need additional help in the winter.
+You can either bring potted plants indoors during winter, overwinter your garden plants, or take stem cuttings to propagate new plants in spring.